New graphics, better control, and more team play

 An extraordinary game climate

-The new Fox graphics engine in PES 2014 works well.
+The new Fox graphics engine works well.
 All details have been taken into consideration, and the physical resemblance of the virtual players to the real ones is impressive (but only for the famous ones; the "not-so-well known" ones are a bit rough around the edges).
 Greate care was taken in the production of each of the levels, with excellent choreographic details and unique banners for each team.

 Despite these improvements, the engine still has to mature: we noticed occasional frame drops, although these don't affect the gaming experience.
 In addition, there is the inexplicable lack of rain or snow.
 It's not a dealbreaker, but it's certainly unusual for a game of this caliber.